Gift Icon

 Result of The Action.

-An increase in operators quickly made the trucking industry very competitive.
+An increase in operators quickly made the enterprise very competitive.
 Better technology and more innovative ideas were formed to beat the competition.
-It was not uncommon to see customized contracts between carriers and shippers, which would have been unheard of under old regulations.
+It was not uncommon to see customized contracts between carriers and movers, which would have been unheard of under old regulations.
 As a result, better prices for the consumer were found across the market (Schott 1997).
 Previously, products shipped were inflated because of regulations and the market's non-competitiveness, as most goods were shipped by truck across the continental US.
-Consumers generally received a lower cost across the board for products shipped by truck because of the lower shipping cost.
+Consumers generally received a lower cost across the board for products moved because of the lower cost.

-It is often viewed that the Motor Carrier Act totally freed up the trucking industry from regulation, but many regulations remained.
+It is often viewed that the Motor Carrier Act freed up the enterprise from regulation, but many regulations remained.
 The industry was only partially deregulated, but with a more liberal ICC, many of the limitations were removed (Moore 1993).
 The act also brought along increased jobs for the country, further contributing to economic development.

 A-1 Auto Transport Ships Worldwide.